 possible alternatives.

-This way you make a informed decision, before costs needlessly escalate.
+This way you make an informed decision, before costs needlessly escalate.

 Conclusion

-Losing a lawsuit can lead to high costs: your own attorney’s fees, the opposing party’s litigation costs, and possible damages.
-On top of that come stress and reputational risks.
+Losing a lawsuit can lead to high costs: your own attorney’s fees, the opposing party’s litigation costs, and possibly damages.
+On top of that, there are stress and reputational risks.
 That is precisely why good preparation and strategic legal advice are indispensable.